neams-th-coe/cardinal/doc/content/tutorials/cht1.md

 The above sequence is repeated until convergence.
 For the very first time step, an initial condition should be set for `nek_temp`, because we will be running the MOOSE heat conduction simulation first.
-An initial condition is set using a function with an arbitrary, but not wholly unrealistic, distribution for the fluid temperature -
+An initial condition is set using an arbitrary function guess.
-$T_f=923-50(r-3.348)$.

 !listing /tutorials/fhr_reflector/conduction/solid.i
   start=Functions